Community

 As Hinson worked through her grief, her wedding planner, Patricia Aro, created a GoFundMe campaign to help ease the financial burden.

 The GoFundMe page describes Hinson’s situation as “unimaginable grief” paired with “deeply distressing financial hardship.”
-It urges the community to support her as she navigates the weeks ahead.
+It says the community can support, if they wish, through the GoFundMe as she navigates the weeks ahead.

 “We are doing everything we can to help her move through this painful chapter with dignity and care,” the page states.